 Ali Maffucci, the founder of the Inspiralizer, has a great entrepreneurial story.

-Read all about her, and find a ton of her delicious recipes and spiralizing tips, and more at inspiralized.com.
+Read about her and find many of her delicious recipes, spiraling tips, and more at inspiralized.com.

 Without further ado, below is the recipe.
 Enjoy!